-The features in dwell are: total session time; mean and standard deviation of dwell time; and the number of datasets and genes in a query.
-Each feature is taken from a subset of Agichtein et al.'s features for modeling web search ranking [4].
-We include only a subset due to differences in application areas and in interaction log schemas (multiplepage vs. single-page sessions).
+Agichtein et al.'s features for modeling web search ranking [4].
+We include only a subset due to differences in application areas and in interaction log schemas (multiple-page versus single-page sessions).

 One difficulty raised by the dwell feature set was how to best quantize mouse traces into active and dwell periods.
-To accomplish this, we chose a dwell threshold (100ms) using the interquartile mean of all contiguous-event time differences across all interaction logs.
+To accomplish this, we chose a dwell threshold (100 ms) using the interquartile mean of all contiguous-event time differences across all interaction logs.
 We operationalized the threshold using the interquartile mean opposed to other methods (e.g., median split) because the distribution of time differences had a long right tail that skewed whole-range averages.
 A common issue causing the skewed distribution were sessions where a user would leave MAGI open for days, whereas most differences were fractions of a second.